Green River College

 CompTIA A+ Certification Preparation (7)

-This is a preparation course for the CompTIA A+ certification, an IT industry recognized entry level certification.
+A preparation course for the CompTIA A+ certification, an IT industry recognized entry level certification.
 Students learn about installation, maintenance, troubleshooting and repair of information and communication technology hardware and software.
 Covers all current CompTIA A+ certification exam objectives.
-PREREQUISITE: Eligible for READ 094 or instructor's permission.

 Networking Fundamentals (5)